Q: I have a high-traffic store. Can Green Bits support me and handle my volume?

 Green Bits in Massachusetts

-Running a retail cannabis business can be taxing if you don’t know what you’re doing.
+Running a Massachusetts dispensary can be taxing if you don’t know what you’re doing.
 Any small business requires a level of professionalism, but a cannabis business is unique in that the laws of each state, county, and even city differ across the U.S.

 Without a consensus, even a seasoned pro in one state will still have to study up on other states, and even once you get the hang of a state’s laws, they can quickly change at any given election.
 Here’s everything you need to know about operating a compliant cannabis business in Massachusetts, and the state’s cannabis laws.